 It is the intention of Everest to strictly enforce a policy of zero tolerance for copyright violations and to comply with all applicable laws and regulations.
-Any student who engages in the unauthorized distribution of copyrighted material, including unauthorized peer-to-peer file sharing, is subject to sanctions under the Code of Student Conduct.
-Additionally, a person found to have committed a copyright violation may be liable for up to \$150,000 for each separate act of infringement, and may be subject to criminal prosecution.
-A person may be held liable even if he or she was unaware that they were violating the law.
+Any student who engages in the unauthorized distribution of copyrighted material, including unauthorized peer-to-peer file sharing, is subject to disciplinary actions by the school, or any applicable actions in conjunction with federal and state law.

-SEXUAL HARRASSMENT POLICY
+SEXUAL HARASSMENT POLICY

 Everest strives to provide and maintain an environment free of all forms of harassment.
 Behavior toward any student by a member of the staff, faculty, or student body that constitutes unwelcome sexual advances will be dealt with quickly and vigorously and will result in disciplinary action up to and including dismissal.
-Any student who believes that he or she is a victim of sexual harassment should immediately notify the office of the School President.
-The School President will conduct an investigation of all allegations.
+Any student who believes that he or she is a victim of sexual harassment should immediately notify the office of the Campus President.
+The Campus President will conduct an investigation of all allegations.
 Information surrounding all complaints will be documented and kept strictly confidential.